Hardy Centre

 Referral Process

-Informal discussions with Clancy Stephens or Helen Whiterod at pre-referral stage work really well for identifying concerns and possible intervention aims.
+Informal discussions with Clancy Stephens or Helen Whiterod at the pre-referral stage work really well for identifying concerns and possible intervention aims.

-We work closely with Primary schools around the transition period from year 6, so that all young people are aware of the Hardy Centre as a resource.
+We work closely with primary schools around the transition period from year 6, so that all young people are aware of the Hardy Centre as a resource.

 Current initiatives in the Hardy Centre